Lord Basil Hamilton

-Lord Basil Hamilton (bp 16 December 1671 – 27 August 1701) was a Scottish aristocrat who drowned trying to save his servant.
+Lord Basil Hamilton (1671 – 27 August 1701) was a Scottish aristocrat who drowned trying to save his servant.

 Early life

-Hamilton was baptized on 16 December 1671 at Hamilton.
-His was the sixth son of William Hamilton, Duke of Hamilton and Anne Hamilton, suo jure Duchess of Hamilton.
+Hamilton was baptized on 16 December 1671 at Hamilton, South Lanarkshire.
+His was the sixth son of William Hamilton, Duke of Hamilton and Anne Hamilton, suo jure 3rd Duchess of Hamilton.
 Among his siblings were Lt.
-Gen. James Hamilton, 4th Duke of Hamilton, Lady Catherine Hamilton (wife of John Murray, 1st Duke of Atholl, Charles Douglas, 2nd Earl of Selkirk, John Hamilton, 3rd Earl of Selkirk, George Hamilton, 1st Earl of Orkney, Lady Susan Hamilton (wife of John Cochrane, 2nd Earl of Dundonald and John Hay, 3rd Marquess of Tweeddale), Lady Margaret Hamilton (wife of James Maule, 4th Earl of Panmure), and Lord Archibald Hamilton.
+Gen. James Hamilton, 4th Duke of Hamilton, Lady Catherine Hamilton (wife of John Murray, 1st Duke of Atholl), Charles Douglas, 2nd Earl of Selkirk, John Hamilton, 1st Earl of Ruglen and 3rd Earl of Selkirk, George Hamilton, 1st Earl of Orkney, Lady Susan Hamilton (wife of John Cochrane, 2nd Earl of Dundonald and John Hay, 3rd Marquess of Tweeddale), Lady Margaret Hamilton (wife of James Maule, 4th Earl of Panmure), and Lord Archibald Hamilton.

 Career

-Upon his marriage to Mary Dunbar, he presided over the Baldoon estate, south west of Wigtown, Dumfries and Galloway, Scotland, south of the river Bladnoch.
+Upon his marriage to Mary Dunbar, he presided over the Baldoon estate, south west of Wigtown, Dumfries and Galloway, Scotland, south of the River Bladnoch.

 On 27 August 1701, while traveling with his brother and some friends, they found the Minnick Water at Larg in Galloway in high flood.
 Lord Basil's servant "entered the water to try the ford, and was carried away by the torrent, and Lord Basil, in attempting to save him, was drowned."

 Personal life

-Hamilton was married to Mary Dunbar, a daughter of David Dunbar the Younger of Baldoon and, his second wife, Lady Eleanora Montgomerie (fourth daughter of Hugh Montgomerie, 7th Earl of Eglinton).
-David's first wife was Janet Dalrymple (a daughter of Sir James Dalyrmple of Stair), who is well known as "the heroine of Sir Walter Scott's story of The Bride of Lammermoor.
+Hamilton was married to Mary Dunbar, a daughter of David Dunbar the Younger of Baldoon and, his second wife Lady Eleanora Montgomerie (fourth daughter of Hugh Montgomerie, 7th Earl of Eglinton).
+David's first wife was Janet Dalrymple (a daughter of James Dalrymple, 1st Viscount of Stair), who is well known as "the heroine of Sir Walter Scott's story of The Bride of Lammermoor.
 Mary was the granddaughter and heiress of Sir David Dunbar, 1st Baronet, of Baldoon.
 Together, they were the parents of four children: